Get Started Here!

 • We make non-W2 money via real estate, paid talks (Selenid), my blog, and consulting

-• This non-W2 money all gets reinvested into real estate or our side businesses, so that’s why I’m not counting it (I’ve also already documented all of this side income here)
+• This non-W2 money mostly all gets reinvested into real estate or our side businesses, so that’s why I’m not counting it (I’ve also already documented all of this side income here)

 • I also won’t include any bonuses that either of us receive from our W2 jobs